Gypsy 83: Plot

 25 year old Gypsy Vale (Sara Rue) and 18 year old Clive Webb (Kett Turton) are two goths living in Sandusky, Ohio.
 Gypsy's parents, Ray (John Doe) and Velvet (Marlene Wallace), once were in a band together, and Gypsy now aspires to be a famous singer, like her idol, Stevie Nicks.
-She is hesitant, because of the disappearance of her mother, to leave her father alone in Sandusky to pursue her dreams.
+Because of her mother's disappearance, she hesitates to leave her father alone in Sandusky to pursue her dreams.

 While checking updates on a Stevie Nicks fansite, Clive discovers the Night of a Thousand Stevies event in New York.
 After a long and heated discussion with Gypsy, her father reveals that her mother didn't just disappear, or die: she left to follow her dream of becoming a famous singer.
 Despite this, Clive finally convinces Gypsy to go to New York.

-Along the way, Gypsy and Clive encounter a diverse host of characters and obstacles.
+Along the way, Gypsy and Clive encounter various characters and obstacles.
 They pick up a hitchhiker named Zechariah, who claims he is running away from the Amish life.
-Together, the three decide to stop and spend the night at a rest stop.
-While there, Clive expresses his attraction for Zechariah, but Zechariah says that he's attracted to Gypsy.
+The three decide to stop and spend the night at a rest stop.

+While there, Clive expresses his attraction for Zechariah, but Zechariah says he's attracted to Gypsy.
 Clive is embarrassed and runs away.
 Gypsy is surprised and flattered and as a result, she and Zechariah end up sleeping together.
-Afterward, Zechariah says that he's made a mistake and needs to return home.

-Enraged, Gypsy throws him out of the bathroom where she is staying at the rest stop.
+Afterward, Zechariah says he's made a mistake and must return home.
+Enraged, Gypsy throws him out of the restroom where she stays at the rest stop.
 Meanwhile, Clive is accosted in secret by Troy, who is also spending the night at the rest stop with his fraternity brothers, and the two have a sexual encounter.

-The next morning, while Gypsy and Clive are trying to console each other and make sense out of the events of the previous night, the two are egged and mocked by the fraternity brothers as they leave the rest area while Troy sits silently.
-They miss the auditions for the Night of a Thousand Stevies, and Gypsy learns that her mother committed suicide four years earlier.
+The next morning, while Gypsy and Clive try to console each other and make sense of the previous night's events, the two are egged and mocked by the fraternity brothers as they leave the rest area while Troy sits silently.
+They miss the auditions for the Night of a Thousand Stevies, and Gypsy learns that her mother committed suicide 4 years earlier.

-The sympathetic Mistress of Ceremonies, also her mother's best friend when she was in New York, allows Gypsy to perform a song she wrote for her mother at the end of the show.
-In the end, Gypsy stays in New York to pursue her musical aspirations like her mother, and Clive returns to Sandusky to finish high school but plans to come back to New York after he graduates.
+The sympathetic Mistress of Ceremonies, also her mother's best friend when she was in New York, allows Gypsy to perform a song she wrote for her mother at the show's end.
+In the end, Gypsy stays in New York to pursue her musical aspirations like her mother, and Clive returns to Sandusky to finish high school but plans to return to New York after he graduates.